 Trimix & Heliox

-With Trimix, oxygen and nitrogen are replaced with helium.
+With Trimix, oxygen and nitrogen are partially replaced with helium.
 This allows divers to go deeper than nitrox allows with less risk of oxygen toxicity.
-Heliox is a diving air mix that has the same amount of oxygen as regular air but completely replaces the nitrogen with helium.
+Heliox is a diving gas mix that may have the same amount of oxygen as regular air (although typically less) but completely replaces the nitrogen with helium.
 Removing the nitrogen from the mix extends the depth and time limits.
 Since it has a lower percentage of oxygen than nitrox, there is no risk of oxygen toxicity.
 Heliox use does require a secondary tank of air or nitrox to be used for the shallower sections of the dive.
 The most immediate disadvantage of heliox use is loss of body heat.
 Helium conducts temperature poorly.
 This allows the body to lose more of its natural heat more quickly, leaving a diver vulnerable to hypothermia.
 Another disadvantage is the rarity of helium and the expenses related to gathering it.

 Hydrogen is cheaper and much more abundant than helium.
 This makes hydrox a cheaper alternative to heliox.
 Hydrogen has little to no toxicity issues and can be used at all depths.
 The main problem with hydrogen is risks due to its extreme flammability.
 Hydrox is relatively new and is used predominantly in extreme commercial diving beyond the depths of trimix or heliox.